Owens Corning (OC) Outpaces Stock Market Gains: What You Should Know

-Prior to today's trading, shares of the construction materials company had gained 7.17% over the past month.
-This has outpaced the Construction sector's gain of 6.73% and the S&P 500's gain of 2.65% in that time.
+Prior to today's trading, shares of the construction materials company had gained 8.37% over the past month.
+This has lagged the Construction sector's gain of 9.04% and outpaced the S&P 500's gain of 3.16% in that time.

-Investors will be hoping for strength from Owens Corning as it approaches its next earnings release, which is expected to be July 26, 2023.
-In that report, analysts expect Owens Corning to post earnings of $3.12 per share.
-This would mark a year-over-year decline of 18.54%.
+Owens Corning will be looking to display strength as it nears its next earnings release, which is expected to be July 26, 2023.
+The company is expected to report EPS of $3.15, down 17.75% from the prior-year quarter.
 Meanwhile, our latest consensus estimate is calling for revenue of $2.49 billion, down 4.36% from the prior-year quarter.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $10.78 per share and revenue of $9.35 billion.
-These totals would mark changes of -16.3% and -4.22%, respectively, from last year.
+OC's full-year Zacks Consensus Estimates are calling for earnings of $10.78 per share and revenue of $9.35 billion.
+These results would represent year-over-year changes of -16.3% and -4.22%, respectively.

-Investors might also notice recent changes to analyst estimates for Owens Corning.
+It is also important to note the recent changes to analyst estimates for Owens Corning.
 Recent revisions tend to reflect the latest near-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 2.47% higher.
-Owens Corning is holding a Zacks Rank of #1 (Strong Buy) right now.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 2.47% higher.
+Owens Corning is currently sporting a Zacks Rank of #1 (Strong Buy).

-Looking at its valuation, Owens Corning is holding a Forward P/E ratio of 11.94.
-For comparison, its industry has an average Forward P/E of 16.96, which means Owens Corning is trading at a discount to the group.
+In terms of valuation, Owens Corning is currently trading at a Forward P/E ratio of 12.28.
+This represents a discount compared to its industry's average Forward P/E of 17.63.

 The Building Products - Miscellaneous industry is part of the Construction sector.
-This industry currently has a Zacks Industry Rank of 22, which puts it in the top 9% of all 250+ industries.
+This group has a Zacks Industry Rank of 23, putting it in the top 10% of all 250+ industries.

 Be sure to follow all of these stock-moving metrics, and many more, on Zacks.com.